julia-dizhak/rails-depot/README.md

 * Database creation
 * Database initialization
 * How to run the test suite
+* Unit testing of models
+* Test Fixtures: fixture is an environment in which you can run a test.
+A test fixture is a specification of the initial contents of a model (or models) under test.
 * Services (job queues, cache servers, search engines, etc.)
 * Deployment instructions